Grants

 • demonstrate significant financial need

-• show a low EFC or Expected Family Contribution
+• show a low SAI or Expected Family Contribution

 • enrolled half time